hecatia-elegua/bilge/README.md

 As you can see, we added `#[derive(FromBits)]`, which is needed for `Register`'s getters and setters.
 Due to how rust macros work (outside-in), it needs to be below `#[bitsize]`.
-Also, `bool` can be used as one bit.
+Also, `bool` will be saved as one bit.

 `Code` is another nesting, this time an enum: